CTXz/TinyWS2812/readme.md

 * act as a base for more abstract WS2812 libraries.
 * be easily portable to other platforms or programming frameworks (ex.
 Arduino, STM8S).

-Because the motivation of this library is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand an understanding of the host platforms platform (eg. registers etc.).
-For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other libraries should probably be consulted.
+Because the motivation of this library is to be as barebone as possible, it relies on a superficial understanding of the WS2812 protocol and may demand a more technical and in-depth understanding of the host platforms platform (eg. registers etc.).
+For quick and simple programming of WS2812 devices, where memory and processing power are not a big issue, other libraries should probably be consulted instead.

+It is perhaps also noteworthy to mention that this library provides a pretty decent base to implement more abstract WS2812 libraries for the STM8S platform, which is fairly sparse in terms of available libraries.
+Futher, it has come to my notice that the few WS2812 libraries that are available for the STM8S at the time of writing often lack documentation.

 # Overview

 The WS2812 library code is split into two parts.
 The first part is the abstract library interface defined in ws2812.h.
-The second part is the platform specific driver code that implements the interface for different platforms (at the moment only barebone AVR and AVR based Arduino devices).
+The second part is the platform specific driver code that implements the interface for different platforms.
 The platform specific library implementations can be found in the src directory.
 To use this library throughout your project, only an understanding of the library interface is required.

 For C++ projects, the WS2812 library also offers a WS2812 C++ wrapper class.
 For an usage example of the C++ wrapper, refer to the blink_cpp example for the Arduino Framework or the blink_cpp example for barebone AVR programming

+Due to the fact that STM8S target was written with SDCC in mind, the C++ wrapper is not available for the STM8S platform.

 To make the use of this library a breeze, all source files have been documented and referenced using doxygen.